Why You Must Visit Buffalo, New York

 My room at Mansion on Delaware Avenue.
 Photo by Susan Lanier-Graham

-I enjoyed the complimentary drink served in the drawing-room each evening.
+I enjoyed the complimentary drink served in the drawing room each evening.
 One of my favorite meals of the day is breakfast, and the chef at The Mansion on Delaware Avenue provides a selection of made-to-order breakfast items each morning.
 You won’t find friendlier hotel staff anywhere.
-There are a variety of other new and modern hotels, along with charming small inns and historic old residences.
-Most of all, spend time talking to the good folks you pass on the streets.
+There are a variety of other new and modern hotels, charming small inns, and historic old residences.
+Most of all, talk to the good folks you pass on the streets.

 Explore the Buffalo Neighborhoods.
 Photo by Susan Lanier-Graham